-Measurement methods for reflections are described in Appendix I/G.957.
-For the purpose of reflectance and return loss measurements, points S_S and R_S are assumed to coincide with the endface of each connector plug.
+Measurement methods for reflections are described in Appendix I of [ITU-T G.957].
+For the purpose of reflectance and return loss measurements, points $S_S$ and $R_S$ are assumed to coincide with the endface of each connector plug.
 It is recognized that this does not include the actual reflection performance of the respective connectors in the operational system.
 These reflections are assumed to have the nominal value of reflection for the specific type of connectors used.

-7.3.5 Maximum discrete reflectance between S_S and R_S
+7.3.5 Maximum discrete reflectance between $S_S$ and $R_S$

 Optical reflectance is defined to be the ratio of the reflected optical power present at a point, to the optical power incident to that point.
-Control of reflections is discussed extensively in ITU-T Rec.
-G.957.
-The maximum number of connectors, or other discrete reflection points which may be included in the optical path (e.g., for distribution frames, or WDM components), must be such as to allow the specified overall optical return loss to be achieved.
+Control of reflections is discussed extensively in [ITU-T G.957].
+The maximum number of connectors, or other discrete reflection points which may be included in the optical path (e.g., for distribution frames, OADMs or other WDM components), must be such as to allow the specified overall optical return loss to be achieved.
 If this cannot be done using connectors meeting the maximum discrete reflections cited in the tables of clause 8, then connectors having better reflection performance must be employed.
 Alternatively, the number of connectors must be reduced.
 It also may be necessary to limit the number of connectors or to use connectors having improved reflectance performance in order to avoid unacceptable impairments due to multiple reflections.

 In the tables of clause 8, the value of maximum discrete reflectance between source reference points and receive reference points is intended to minimize the effects of multiple reflections (e.g., interferometric noise).
-The value for maximum receiver reflectance is chosen to ensure acceptable penalties due to multiple reflections for all likely system configurations involving multiple connectors, etc. Systems employing fewer or higher performance connectors produce fewer multiple reflections and consequently are able to tolerate receivers exhibiting higher reflectance.
+The value for maximum receiver reflectance is chosen to ensure acceptable penalties due to multiple reflections for all likely system configurations involving multiple connectors, etc. However, the values of maximum discrete reflectance between $S_S$ and $R_S$ given in Tables 8-1 to 8-4 may not be adequate to ensure compliance with the minimum optical return loss at $S_S$ if there are more than a few OADMs in a link.

+Systems employing fewer or higher performance connectors produce fewer multiple reflections and consequently are able to tolerate receivers exhibiting higher reflectance.